Keep your Smile Bright & Healthy

 Why can’t my Dentist do this?

 A dental hygienist is specially trained to provide the necessary attention to detail, on an individual basis.
-This is often not achievable by your dentist.
-The hygienist will be able to spend more time with you than the dentist who provides a lot of other complex oral procedures.
+While your dentist can do this, our hygienist trains specifically on teeth cleaning and hygiene, and will be able to spend more time with you than the dentist.

 Is there any Discomfort?